dashpay/dash/README.md

 ### Developing

+Changes will not appear in the live wallet unless the repository is remade (no hotloading)

+    // cd into root directory
+    $ ./configure
+    $ make
+    $ cd ./src/qt
+    $ ./dash-qt

 UI files are in `src/qt/forms`

 Careful with pull requests to send them to SicutDominus/lotterycoin rather than the default dashpay/dash branch.